-Standard Reviewed N/A Satisfactory Not Satisfactory C.1 The instructional materials contribute to the achievement of the stated course learning objectives. Х C.2 The purpose of the instructional materials is clearly explained. Х C.3 The instructional materials present a variety of perspectives and approaches on the course content.
+Standard Reviewed N/A Satisfactory Not Satisfactory C.1 The instructional materials contribute to the achievement of the stated course learning objectives.
+X C.2 The purpose of the instructional materials is clearly explained.
+X C.3 The instructional materials present a variety of perspectives and approaches on the course content.
 X C.4 The instructional materials are appropriately designed for the level of the course.
 X

-C.1 - Yes.
+- C.1 Yes.
 The course materials contribute to the achievement of the stated learning objectives, although the alignment can and should be strengthened.

-C.2 - No. The purpose of the instructional materials is not clearly explained.
+This course reviews only the syllabus, no particular assignments were reviewed. - C.2 No. The purpose of the instructional materials is not clearly explained.
 It is implied.
-The Reviewer recommends strengthening this language.
+The Reviewer recommends strengthening this language. - C.3 Yes.

-C.3 - Yes.
 A variety of projects were identified.
 The reviewer recommends small group projects to satisfy particular learning outcomes.

-C.4 - Yes.
-The rigor matches 1st year college entry students.
+The 3D printer maps directly to industry requirements. - C.4 Yes.
+The rigor matches 1St year college entry students.
 Reviewer also noted the rigor would be acceptable for all students from all demographics.